Netanyahu's fight for survival: "Witch hunt" claims and a stain on his legacy

 - Gantz, leader of the centrist Blue and White party, failed this week to form a government to oust Netanyahu.

-- A national unity government involving both leaders appears impossible given the charges against Netanyahu, and absent a deal in the next three weeks a new election will be called.
+- A national unity government involving both leaders appears impossible given the charges against Netanyahu.
+Without a deal in the next three weeks a new election will be called.

-- Even if Netanyahu manages to win, it’s unclear if he would receive a mandate to govern given the charges against him.
+- Even if Netanyahu manages to win, it’s unclear whether he would receive a mandate to govern given the charges against him.

 The big picture: Regardless of what happens next, today clearly dealt Israel’s longest-serving prime minister a devastating blow.

-- As the son of a historian and someone who sees himself on a historical mission, Netanyahu will be pained by the stain of the indictments on his legacy.
+- Netanyahu, the son of a historian and someone who sees himself as on a historical mission, now has an unmistakable stain on his legacy.

 Zoom out: Netanyahu has been arguably President Trump's closest international ally.
 In Washington, many Democrats drew parallels between the indictments and Trump’s impeachment process.